Charles "Hungry" Williams: Career

 Williams left Gayten's band in 1953.
-After working as a poker dealer on Rampart Street he began to sit in with the Club Tiajuana house band in 1954.
+After working as a poker dealer on Rampart Street he began to sit in with the house band in 1954.
 The band included pianist Huey Smith, saxophonist Robert Parker, and blind singer/ guitarist Billy Tate.
 Williams soon became a regular member of the band.
 It was Huey "Piano" Smith who named him "Hungry", Williams said.
 "I'd order a double order every time I'd eat.
 I'd have a plate of beans stacked that high, beans and rice.
 I went up to two hundred and six pounds when I was eighteen years old.
 I'd be walking around looking like a Baptist mule."
 It was the Dew Drop Cafe cook, Huey recalled, who noticed Williams' habit of ordering double portions and subsequently described the drummer as "hungry".
 Smith and other musicians followed the cook's lead, and Charles Williams became "Hungry" Williams.

 Williams first worked as a studio musician in June 1953 when Huey Smith cut "You Made Me Cry" and "You're Down With Me" for Savoy Records at J&M Studio.
 The cuts featured Smith on piano and vocals, Lee Allen on sax, Billy Tate on guitar, Roland Cook on bass, and Williams on drums.
 In December 1955, former bandmate Huey Smith wrote and played piano on Williams' (on drums and vocals) first single for Checker Records "Mary Don't You Weep, Mary Don't You Moan," backed with "So Glad She's Mine", written by Williams.
 Paul Gayten, at that time New Orleans A&R man for Chess Records and subsidiary Checker, arranged the session.
 Gayten set up another session in March 1957 when Williams recorded "Darling" backed with "So Worried".
 Three tracks from a June 1958 session "Rhythmatic Rhythm", "I Cried All The Way Home," and "What Can I Do" remained unreleased until 1984, appearing on Chess: New Orleans R&B.